Brett Kulak

-Brett Kulak (born January 6, 1994) is a Canadian professional ice hockey defenceman for the Edmonton Oilers of the National Hockey League (NHL).
+Brett Kulak (born January 6, 1994) is a Canadian professional ice hockey player who is a defenceman for the Colorado Avalanche of the National Hockey League (NHL).
 He was selected in the fourth round, 105th overall, by the Calgary Flames in the 2012 NHL entry draft.
-Kulak has also previously played for the Montreal Canadiens.
+Kulak has also previously played for the Montreal Canadiens, Edmonton Oilers, and Pittsburgh Penguins.

 Playing career

 Junior

 He was drafted 197th overall in the WHL Bantam Draft by the Vancouver Giants and played four seasons of junior hockey in the Western Hockey League (WHL) between 2010 and 2014.
 In 216 games with the Giants, he scored 35 goals and added 93 assists.
-The Calgary Flames selected Kulak with their fourth round pick, 105th overall, at the 2012 NHL Entry Draft.
+The Calgary Flames selected Kulak with their fourth round pick, 105th overall, at the 2012 NHL entry draft.
 Following the conclusion of his WHL seasons in both 2012–13 and 2013–14, Kulak joined the Flames' American Hockey League (AHL) affiliate, the Abbotsford Heat, on amateur try-out agreements; he played four and six games in each respective season.

-Professional
+Calgary Flames

 Kulak with the Abbotsford Heat in 2014.

 On March 18, 2014, the Flames signed Kulak to a three-year, entry-level contract.
 He began the 2014–15 season with the ECHL's Colorado Eagles before earning a promotion to the AHL's Adirondack Flames.
 Kulak was then recalled to Calgary and made his NHL debut on April 11, 2015, in the Flames' final regular season game, a 5–1 loss to the Winnipeg Jets.

 On October 18, 2016, against the Buffalo Sabres, Kulak recorded his first career point, assisting on Michael Frolík's first period goal.
-The Flames won the game 4-3.
+The Flames won the game 4–3.
 Kulak finished the 2016–17 season with 3 assists in 21 games.

 On August 28, 2017, the Flames re-signed Kulak (who was a restricted free agent) to a one-year, two-way contract worth $650,000.